in-toto/attestation/README.md

 that defines the format for in-toto attestations and the metadata they contain.

-Before opening a request for a new metadata format, please review the following guidelines.

-### Want to share information about how your software is produced?

-As a first step, peruse the existing attestation [predicate types].
-These are metadata formats vetted by our maintainers to cover a number of common use cases.
+We also provide a set of [attestation predicates], which are metadata formats vetted by our maintainers to cover a number of common use cases.

-### Is your use case not covered by existing predicate types?
+## Is your use case not covered by existing predicate types?

 Take a look at the open [issues] or [pull requests] to see if your usage has already been reported.
 We can help with use cases, thinking through options, and questions about existing predicates.
 Feel free to comment on an existing issue or PR.

-### Need to start a new discussion?
+## Want to propose a new predicate type?

-If you still can't find what you're looking for, open a new issue.
-Make sure you cover the following questions, so that we can better understand your
+If you still can't find what you're looking for, open a new issue or pull request.
+Before opening a request for a new metadata format, please review our [New Predicate Guidelines].
-request:

--   What’s you use case?
--   Why don’t existing predicates cover this use case?
--   What might a new predicate type for your use case look like?
-(concrete examples in JSON or CUE preferred)
--   What policy questions do you want to be able to answer with the predicate?

-### Want to propose a new predicate type?

-We love to see our list of vetted [predicates] grow.
-If you would like your new metadata format to go through our vetting process, submit a PR following the [ITE-9] formatting guidelines.

-**Note**: Your predicate type is yours.
-This means that in-toto Attestation Framework maintainers can provide feedback, but will not write the specification for you.

 ## Governance